 4. Rough Texture

-People with shorter hair may not feel a stark difference, but those with long hair will notice the drastic change in sheen and feel.
+People with shorter hair may not see a stark difference, but those with long or thick hair will notice a drastic change in sheen and feel.

 Hard Water Hair Treatment: How to Reverse the Effects

-1. Give Your Hair a Vinegar Rinse
+1. Rinse Your Hair with Vinegar

 To perform a vinegar rinse, you will need equal measures of vinegar and filtered or distilled water.
 Apply the vinegar rinse to the scalp after shampooing.
 Work the mixture through the hair and leave it on for at least five minutes.
 After that, you can rinse and use a conditioner as usual.

 2. Use Clarifying Shampoo

-A clarifying shampoo works similarly to a vinegar rinse in that it removes the mineral build-up caused by hard water deposits.
-Also called chelating shampoos, they eliminate dirt, residue from grooming products, and mineral build-up for a clean, fresh, and polished appearance.
+Clarifying shampoo works similarly to vinegar rinse in that it removes the mineral build-up caused by hard water deposits.
+Chelating shampoos are known to eliminate dirt and residue caused by grooming products.

 3. Give Your Hair a Citrus Rinse

-Distilled water is the best water for washing hair.
-It does not include hair-harming impurities or minerals, like magnesium or calcium.
+Distilled water is one of the best water choices when it comes to hair.
+It does not include hair-harming impurities or minerals, such as magnesium or calcium.
 Moreover, filtered, distilled, or bottled water actually removes the existing residue of minerals caused by hard water in showers.